SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Vietnam War Veterans Day**: March 29 is recognized in the United States as Vietnam War Veterans Day.
-It is a day to honor and commemorate the service and sacrifice of veterans who served in the Vietnam War.
-In 2017, President Trump signed into law The Vietnam War Veterans Recognition Act, which officially designates March 29 as the day to recognize Vietnam veterans.
+- **Vietnam War Veterans Day** – On March 29, the United States observes National Vietnam War Veterans Day to honor the men and women who served and sacrificed during the longest conflict in United States history.
+It is a day of recognition that was officially set by the Vietnam War Veterans Recognition Act of 2017.

-- **National Mom and Pop Business Owners Day**: This day is set aside to appreciate the hard work, dedication, and
+  - **Conferences and Seminars** – There could be various industry-specific conferences, academic seminars, or professional workshops scheduled on this date.
+These events are usually listed on
 ### Positive Qoute
 ------
-"Embrace each day with an open heart and a fearless spirit. 🌟 Let your positivity be the light that guides others. 🌈 Spread love, joy, and kindness wherever you go! 💖✨"
+"Every sunrise 🌅 brings new hope, so rise up with a smile 😊 and seize the day with courage! 💪✨"